WebReflection/heresy/README.md

 ```

-## CSS - How to query or style globally defined components
+## CSS - How to query or style all globally defined components

 Every global builtin extend will have a `-heresy` suffix to ensure both that the Custom Element can be registered, but also grant a common pattern to reach components.